Dreamydoodles Puppy Family Testimonials

 But we just love her!

+Maybelle is great!
 She has not had one single accident yet.
 In fact, she scratched at the back door when she had to go earlier!
-She ate well this morning and is now napping.
-Unfortunately neither of us slept much last night.
+She eats well this morning and is now napping.
 She’s adorable though, and so mellow.
 I love her!

 Thanks so much!